[5.5 MIN READ]

 The following blog is the newest installment in our Classics Series, where we revisit posts from days gone by.
-This blog was originally posted in September of 2018.
+This blog was originally posted in July of 2019.

 A Chicago pastor from a couple generations ago, A.W.
 Tozer, keenly said: “‘Need’ is a creature word and cannot be spoken of the Creator.”
 This is so true.
 God doesn’t need anything (Acts 17:25).
 But in his humbled estate, Jesus, the God-man, needed his disciples in one of his darkest hours: the Garden of Gethsemane.
 Jesus needed Simon of Cyrene to finish carrying his cross up to Golgotha (Matthew 27:32).
 If Jesus had need, how much more so do we!

 “‘Need’ is a creature word and cannot be spoken of the Creator.”

 First, we often take for granted that we need Christ.
 Without him, we can’t do anything (John 15:5).
 Not only do we need Christ to come through every day on waking us up, keeping our limbs moving and lungs full of air, holding up the world, and keeping the laws of the universe in force (Hebrews 1:3), but we also need him to survive and grow spiritually.
 Ways that we need Christ are demonstrated when we take advantage of what’s been called the “ordinary” means of grace: reading the Scriptures, praying, participating in communion, and having fellowship with other believers.
 But, I want to drill down further on that last one.